thisFemi/thisFemi/README.md

 ### Hi there 👋

-A Fullstack Mobile Developer, i sometimes play around Cloud Computing...,
+I'm a Mobile Developer, i sometimes play around Cloud Computing...,

 * 🤝  I'm open to collaborating on Mobile Devs, Cloud Computing, and IT in General